What is the Renin-Angiotensin System?

 Importance of the Renin-Angiotensin System

 Renin-angiotensin system controls and maintains the blood pressure level in the blood cells.
-When there is a drop or raise in the blood pressure level of a person, this system functions immediately by releasing renin into the bloodstream.
+When there is a drop or rise in the blood pressure level of a person, this system functions immediately by releasing renin into the bloodstream.

 Manipulative therapies play a major role in treating heart failure and hypertension.
 Every receptor blockers and ACE inhibitors are utilized in decreasing arterial blood pressure, blood volume, ventricular afterload, and ventricular preload along with vascular hypertrophy and reverse cardiac.